 What happens after surgery?

 You will awaken in the postoperative recovery area, called the PACU.
 Blood pressure, heart rate, and respiration will be monitored.
 Any pain will be addressed.
 Once awake, you will be moved to a regular room where you’ll increase your activity level (sitting in a chair, walking).
 Most patients can go home the same day.
 Other patients can be released from the hospital in 1 to 2 days.

-- Do not drive for 2 to 4 weeks after surgery or until discussed with your surgeon.
+- Do not drive for 2 weeks after surgery or until discussed with your surgeon.

 - Do not smoke.
-Smoking delays healing by increasing the risk of complications (e.g., infection) and inhibits the bones' ability to fuse.
+Smoking delays healing and inhibits bone growth.

 - You may need help with daily activities (e.g., dressing, bathing) for the first few days.
 Fatigue is common.
 Let pain be your guide.

 - Get up and walk 5-10 minutes every 3-4 hours.
 Gradually increase your walking time, as you are able.

 - Wash your hands thoroughly before and after cleaning your incision to prevent infection.

 - If you have Dermabond (skin glue) covering your incision, you may shower the day after surgery.
 Gently wash the area daily with soap and water.
 Pat dry.